KuldeepSJadon/Import_and_Visualise_Data_from_PDF_Using_R/README.md

 NPI_table10[1, 2] <- gsub(pattern = "’", "'", NPI_table10[1, 2])
 ```

 Using the `extract()` function from `tidyr` we will separate column 3 into the proper columns.
 Note the use of `[[:print:]]` in the last place of the `regexp`.
-This is because these numbers have decimals in them and the colum has spaces if there are no decimals.
+This is because these numbers have decimals in them and the column has spaces if there are no decimals.

 ``` r
 library(tidyr)